Creative Problem Solving (CPS)

-Writing your business and/or marketing plan.
+Writing your planned approach.
+It may be your business plan, a marketing plan, or just the approach to solving a specific challenge.
 This is the step where it all comes together.

-New ideas are like saplings and can easily be trampled by those who can’t see their future is a tall, mighty tree.
+New ideas are like saplings and can easily be trampled by those who can’t see their future as a tall, mighty tree.

 - Articles on Idea Sandbox tagged with “be the champion.”

-Implementation is where all the pre-work comes together and action is taken.
+Implementation is where all the pre-work comes together, and you take action.

-Of course, you’re not done yet… You need to monitor your project and make adjustments, if necessary.
-This takes us back to the first stage “Stay Informed.”
-Keeping an eye on this project, as well as all the other factors in your business and industry.
+Of course, you’re not done yet… You need to monitor your project and make adjustments if necessary.
+This takes us back to the first stage, “Stay Informed.”
+Keeping an eye on this project and all the other factors in your business and industry.

 Now that you’re implementing, the cycle begins again at “1.
 Stay Informed.”
 Except now, you have this additional project/program to monitor.